 Bloody Mary Gazpacho

-2 large vine-ripened tomatoes, stemmed and seeded, diced
+2 vine-ripened tomato, stemmed and seeded, finely diced

 1 large garlic clove, minced